Suburban Mobility Authority for Regional Transportation: 2011–2017: Service cuts

-2018–present: Expansion, integration, and rebranding
+2018–2022: Expansion, integration, and rebranding

 On January 1, 2018, SMART began operating three high frequency, limited-stop FAST bus services, connecting downtown Detroit to suburban communities with frequent service.
 FAST represented the first major expansion of the system since the 2011 service cuts.

-In May 2019, SMART and DDOT unified their fare structures and introduced Dart, a common fare payment system.
+In May 2019, SMART and DDOT unified their fare structures and introduced Dart, a common fare payment system, with regional passes and mobile ticketing.
 The QLINE joined Dart the following October.

-In March 2021, SMART began offering Flex, a microtransit service, in three small zones within SMART's service area, with one covering Dearborn and most of Taylor alongside portions of surrounding communities, another serving portions of Troy and surrounding cities, and the third serving communities along M-59 in Macomb County.
-Two more zones were added in December 2021 and May 2022, covering Auburn Hills and Pontiac, and Farmington and Farmington Hills, respectively.
+In March 2021, SMART began offering Flex, a microtransit service, operated by Via Transportation under contract.
+Flex was initially offered in three small zones within SMART's service area, with one covering Dearborn and most of Taylor alongside portions of surrounding communities, another serving portions of Troy and surrounding cities, and the third serving communities along M-59 in Macomb County.
+Two more zones were added in August 2021 and May 2022, covering Auburn Hills and Pontiac, and Farmington and Farmington Hills, respectively.

 In February 2022, the Auburn Hills City Council voted 5-2 to opt out of SMART.
-The city's exit was blocked by a judge in May, and Auburn Hills remains a member as of December 2022.
+The city's exit was blocked by a judge in May, however, and Auburn Hills remained a member until the opt-out system's abolition in 2023.
+Macomb Township's board of trustees similarly passed a resolution in March expressing interest in opting out of SMART services.

+2022–present: Rebranding and Oakland County expansion

 2022 saw a renewed push for a countywide expansion of SMART in Oakland County, ahead of the scheduled millage renewal that August.
-The Oakland County Board of Commissioners proposed replacing the existing SMART millage with a new ten-year .95 millage, which would be levied on all homes in the county, not just in existing member communities.
+The Oakland County Board of Commissioners proposed replacing the existing SMART millage with a new ten-year .95 millage, levied on all homes in the county, not just in existing member communities.
 Approved by voters in November 2022, the millage abolished opt-out system in Oakland County, allowing for the expansion of SMART services to the far reaches of Metro Detroit.
 Work is underway for new routes to begin operations in 2023.

 SMART unveiled a new logo and branding in August 2022, coinciding with a new advertising campaign.
 The following month, SMART introduced their first electric bus, one of four Proterra ZX5 units purchased by the agency with a Federal Transit Administration grant.

+In February 2023, the original Dart payment app was discontinued, as its creator, Passport, exited the transit payments market.
+Mobile Dart passes were moved to the Token Transit app.